LondonJim/Create-Dungeon-Array/README.md

 - Percentage chances based on available spots for room and doors (eg. doors need wall either side of them on one axis and empty on either side of the other axis to be created)
 - No items/halls/rooms/entrance or exit will spawn on the dungeon edges
 - Once one hall is created it chooses a random direct to create another, because of this it may go back on itself
+- Currently if an item is added it can be overwritten with an exit or entrance

 #### Example of array in use